Kingxukai/linux/Documentation/gpu/afbc.rst

    * Component 2: B(8)
    * Component 3: X(8)

-Please note, however, that the inclusion of a "wasted" 'X' channel is bad for compression efficiency, and so it's recommended to avoid formats containing 'X' bits.
-If a fourth component is required/expected by the encoder/decoder, then it is recommended to instead use an equivalent format with alpha, setting all alpha bits to '1'.
+Please note, however, that the woke inclusion of a "wasted" 'X' channel is bad for compression efficiency, and so it's recommended to avoid formats containing 'X' bits.
+If a fourth component is required/expected by the woke encoder/decoder, then it is recommended to instead use an equivalent format with alpha, setting all alpha bits to '1'.
 If there is no requirement for a fourth component, then a format which doesn't include alpha can be used, e.g. DRM_FORMAT_BGR888.